eduardz1/Master-Thesis/chapters/implementation.typ

     }
     ```
   },
-  caption: [C++ code to convert a sparse CSR matrix to a dense matrix using `cuSparse`],
+  caption: [C++ code to convert a sparse CSR matrix to a dense matrix using `cuSparse`.],
 ) <csr-to-dense>

 == Accelerating the Matrix Creation <acc-mat-creation>

 When looking at offloading on device part of the computation of the matrix for the @HDG system, we have to keep in mind Amdahl's law.
 This observation states that the maximum theoretical speedup of an overall system is limited by the fraction of time that the improved section is actually used @x-Amdahl.
 It would be unwise, therefore, to focus on routines which are not particularly expensive, even when they offer perfect parallelism opportunities.
-A focused approach has been employed, with specific functions, such as the one responsible for computing the values of the matrix $AA$, being analyzed in isolation.
+A focused approach has been employed, with specific functions, such as the one responsible for computing the values of the matrix $AA$ (defined in @matrices-hdg), being analyzed in isolation.

-Generating the sparse matrix that is fed to the sparse solver is, depending on the model, one of the most costly operations we can find in @HAWEN.
+Generating the sparse matrix that is fed to the sparse solver can be one of the most costly operations we can find in @HAWEN.
 As a reminder, the step for matrix creation that we saw in @hdg-section involve computing a series of matrices that are then assembled for the @HDG system.
 In this section we will explore some of the techniques used to accelerate it, in particular by reducing the number of matrix inversions with section @red-mat-inv and @stiffness-matrix, improving cache locality of the code in @improv-cache-locality and exploring a way to rewrite some parts of the computations in a way that is more friendly to @GPU offloading in @computing-quad-int.

 === Replacing the Inversion of Dense Matrices <red-mat-inv>

-When looking at the profiles of the benchmarks (see @tau), it can be noticed that a significant amount of time was spent in @LAPACK matrix inversion routines.
+When looking at the profiles of the benchmarks (see @profiling), it can be noticed that a significant amount of time was spent in @LAPACK matrix inversion routines.
 As we saw in @forward-problem, the inverse of matrix $AA_e$ in the @HDG system is reused multiple times.
-Originally, the code computed this matrix and stored the result for the following computations.
+Originally, the code computed the inverse of this matrix and stored the result for the following computations.
 Through some rearrangement, the systems can be rewritten in a standard linear system form, making it possible to use the standard form of $AA_e$ and the standard @LAPACK routines `*GETRF` @x-GETRF and `*GETRS` @x-GETRS for, respectively, computing the LU factors and solving the linear systems with them.

-More generally, when solving a #flo[dense] #text(fill: green)[it's even more true for sparse systems, I would leave it as general] linear system $A x = b$, calculating the inverse $A^(-1)$ to solve $x = A^(-1) b$ is always less efficient than using direct methods @x-DontInvertThatMatrix.
-Even when solving for multiple right-hand sides, it is more efficient to use the LU decomposition of the matrix $A$ and solve the system $L U x = b$ directly
+More generally, when solving a linear system $A x = b$, calculating the inverse $A^(-1)$ to solve $x = A^(-1) b$ is always less efficient than using direct methods @x-DontInvertThatMatrix.
+Even when solving for multiple right-hand sides, it is more efficient to use the LU decomposition of the matrix $A$ and solve the system $L U x = b$ directly #footnote[Solving a linear system for $m$ right-hand sides $A X = B$ where $A$ has been factorized in the matrices $L$ and $U$ and has shape $n times n$ requires two steps: 1) forward substitution, which has complexity $O(n^2m)$ 2) backward substitution with same complexity $O(n^2m)$.
+Solving the same system with $A^(-1)$ also requires $O(2n^2m)$ operations.].
-#flo[it still depends on how many b you have] #text(fill: green)[why?
-LU is $2/3n^3$, $A^(-1)$ is $2n^3$.
-Solving LU for multiple $m$ right hand sides is 1) forward substitution $n^2m$, 2) backward substitution $n^2m$.
-Solving $X=A^(-1)B$ is also $2n^2 m$].
 While both LU decomposition and matrix inversion are $O(n^3)$ operations, when analyzing the number of @FLOP:pl required, the latter comes out as three times more expensive than the former @x-WhyNotInvertMatrix @x-WhyLUbetterThanInverse.

 Another disadvantage of the matrix inversion approach is that it is less numerically stable when the matrix $A$ is ill-conditioned. #cite(<x-AccuracyAndStability>, form: "prose", supplement: "Section 14.1") discusses the numerical stability in more detail, specifically, they argue that, comparing the best possible residual bound on the backward error, in the case $A^(-1)$ is computed with no rounding errors, of the two methods: